 In September of 2018, writing and recording of a fourth release began.
 With 1700 miles separating them, John partnered up with vocalist Matt Smith through the luck of an answered Craigslist ad, and the duo went on to release "Colony" on April 5th, 2019.
 John & Matt recorded the entire album before the two ever met in person.

-Since then, John was relocated from Las Vegas back to Wisconsin and Matt has become the permanent voice of Litost.
+In the Spring of 2019, John was relocated from Las Vegas back to Wisconsin and Matt had become the permanent voice of Litost.

 On October 4th, 2019, Litost released their covers EP titled "Projections" which puts their alternative metal stamp on songs that influenced them as the musicians they are today.

-John & Matt write, record & produce every aspect of their music from each of their home studios in Wisconsin.
+John writes, records & produces every aspect of Litost's music & artwork from his home studio in Manitowoc, Wisconsin.